SultanCYB/Backup/README.md

 ### I'm not responsible for any data loss.

-### You don't need to edit the log file or doing anything to it, just download the one attached with the code; down is only additional info.
+### You don't need to edit the log file or do anything to it, just download the one attached with the code.

+## additional info.

 ### The date in `log file` must be in this format :